Department of Justice is now the Department of Communities and Justice. Find out more >

 A Response is a document your employer should have filed after you served your application and claim.
 You should have received the Response before the first directions hearing.

-Make sure you read the employer's Response to your application and claim carefully.
-This will help you understand what the employer is saying about your case.
-Make sure you also read any documents the employer has attached.
+Make sure you read your employer's Response carefully.
+This will help you understand what your employer is saying about your case.
+Make sure you also read any documents your employer has attached.
 Compare them with your documents.

 You should prepare for mediation so that you can get the most out of it.
 For more information about where your right to wages and entitlements come from, and what you might be entitled to, see:

-If you contacted the Fair Work Ombudsman before making a small claim in the Federal Circuit Court and your case was investigated, the inspector may have given you a report which included a calculation of how much money your employer owes you.
+If you contacted the Fair Work Ombudsman before making a small claim in the Federal Circuit and Family Court of Australia and your case was investigated, the inspector may have given you a report which included a calculation of how much money your employer owes you.
 You can also use documents like pay slips and time sheets to work out what you are owed.

 If you want to work out for yourself how much leave you are entitled to, you can use the Leave Calculator on the